DevX32/DevX-multicharacter/README.md

 # Dependencies
 - ox_lib
 - illenium-appearance

 # Installation
-Just Replace your qb-multicharacter to DevX-multicharacter And Also Most Important Dont Rename The Multicharacter
+Install The Dependencies After That Drag And Drop The Script

-# If u have any prob and suggestion
+# If u have any prob and suggestions
 Discord :-
 https://discord.gg/UfKqnCqPuk